slimgabsi/Roller-Ball-ML-Agents/README.md

 * target position
 * agent's velocity (x and z)
 </br>

 <br/>
 Continous Actions :
-* two actions :f irst determines the force applied along the x-axis and the second determines the force applied along the z-axis.
+* two actions :first determines the force applied along the x-axis and the second determines the force applied along the z-axis.
 </br>
 The Repo contains the unity project , the config file for training and the webgl build with pretrained model .